MENU

 1. Live trees and cut vegetation are prohibited (exception: temporary display of cut flowers and/or house plants are acceptable, as long as it does not create a fire or health hazard).

-3. Decorations for holidays and celebrations should be of noncombustible material.
+3. Decorations for holidays and celebrations shall be of noncombustible material.

 4. Lighting/Candles